oils-for-unix/oils/doc/oil-language-tour.md

     var hex, octal, binary = 0x0001_0000, 0o755, 0b0001_0101
     echo "$hex $octal $binary"           # => 65536 493 21

 "Runes" are integers that represent Unicode code points.
-The'yre not common in Oil code, but can make certain string algorithms more readable.
+They're not common in Oil code, but can make certain string algorithms more readable.

     # Pound rune literals are similar to ord('A')